tangro/tangro-github-toolkit/README.md

 Try to find a status for the `GitHubContext` and with the status context `Tangro CI/${step}`.

-## `createSuccessfulDeployment({ context: GitHubContext, url: string, description: string})`
+## `createSuccessfulDeployment({ context: GitHubContext, url: string, environment: string, description: string})`

-Create a successful deployment and set the `url` and the `description` for that deployment.
+Create a successful deployment and set the `url`, `environment` and the `description` for that deployment.
 Under the hood it creates a deployment and automatically sets its status to `'successs'`